Skill Guide: Reflective Responding

 Examples:

-You’re so proud of what you made
+You’re proud of what you made

 You’re disappointed there isn’t time to play